kiss

 Append a new child element with the specified name to each element in the current set,

-object representing these newly created child elements.
+and then return a new XML object representing these newly created child elements.

 A child element name. |